SkylineCommunications/dataminer-docs/connector-help/connector_help/Smartgrid_Sitemonitor.md

 ### Web Interface Page

 This page shows the web interface of the device.
-Note that the client machine has to be able to acces the device, as otherwise it will not be possible to open the web interface.
+Note that the client machine has to be able to access the device, as otherwise it will not be possible to open the web interface.